The North Mead Offer

 What are the arrangements for handling complaints from parents of children with SEN about the provision made at North Mead?

 The school works, wherever possible, in partnership with parents to ensure a collaborative approach to meeting pupils’ needs.
 All complaints are taken seriously and are heard through the school’s complaints policy and procedure.
-For concerns and questions about SEND pupils, parents are welcome to contact Mrs Sian Buxton (SENDCo) through the school office on 0116 2767761, or via Class dojo message.
+For concerns and questions about SEND pupils, parents are welcome to contact Miss Kirsten Holland (SENDCo) through the school office on 0116 2767761, or via Class dojo message or on [email protected]